Mesut Ozil transfer: German star's future remains at Arsenal - agent | Goal.com

 Ozil was named on the bench for the Gunners’ defeat recent to Southampton while he was omitted from the squad altogether for their Carabao Cup quarter-final loss to Tottenham, though he did return to captain the side against Burnley on December 23 where he notched his second league assist of the season.

-Emery has insisted in recent weeks that Arsena stilll "need" Ozil, but speculation over his future has continued amid reported interest from Real Madrid and Inter while he was substituted at half-time in their Boxing Day draw with Brighton.
+Emery has insisted in recent weeks that Arsenal still "need" Ozil, but speculation over his future has continued amid reported interest from Real Madrid and Inter while he was substituted at half-time in their Boxing Day draw with Brighton.

 But the German playmaker’s agent, Dr. Erkut Sogut, has revealed that the player remains committed to the Arsenal cause and could even stay beyond his current contract, which runs until 2021.